 The following code illustrates how TransmogrifAI can be used to do classify multiple classes over the Iris dataset.
+This example is very similar to the Titanic Binary Classification example, so you should look over that example first if you have not already.
 The code for this example can be found here, and the data over here.